learnbyexample/learn_js_regexp/README.md

 The book can also be [viewed as a single markdown file in this repo](./js_regexp.md).
 See my blogpost on [generating pdf from markdown using pandoc](https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/) if you are interested in the ebook creation process.

+For online `html` version of the book, visit https://learnbyexample.github.io/learn_js_regexp/

 <br>

 # Feedback